Neural Fuzzy Extractors: A Secure Way to Use Artificial Neural Networks for Biometric User Authentication: Introduction

-The contributions of this paper are as follows. \begin{enumerate} \item We introduce NFEs, a first secure architecture for handling ANN-based biometric user authentication. \item We show how NFEs can be retro-fitted to work with any already-existing ANN architecture of any type. \item We provide a simple method through which the security of NFEs -- and implicitly the potential of a given biometric for authentication -- can be evaluated. \item We demonstrate our construction on an already-existing (but insecure) fingerprint-based authentication architecture, making it secure through the use of an NFE. \end{enumerate}
+The contributions of this paper are as follows. \begin{enumerate} \item We introduce NFEs, a first secure architecture for handling ANN-based biometric user authentication. \item We show that NFEs can be retro-fitted to work with most of the already-existing ANN-based biometric authentication architectures. \item We demonstrate our construction on three already-existing fingerprint-based authentication architectures, and we show that the NFE retrofit has marginal, if any, effects on performance, while introducing non-negligible but acceptable overhead to the training and running times. \end{enumerate}

 The remainder of the paper is organized as follows.
 Section~\ref{relatedwork} provides a brief survey of already-existing biometric authentication protocols, focusing mostly on recent results involving artificial neural networks, and techniques that use fuzzy extractors.
-Section \ref{fuzzy} introduces the NFE architecture and provides some implementation insights.
-Section \ref{evaluation} demonstrates how an already-existing fingerprint-based biometric classifier can be adapted to work with the NFE, and conclusions are drawn in Section \ref{conclusions}.
+Section \ref{fuzzy} introduces the NFE architecture and provides some general implementation insights.
+Section \ref{demo} presents the design decisions involved in our instantiation of the NFE architecture, namely the types of classifiers considered, the architecture of the expander and the choice of the error-correction code.
+Section \ref{eval} describes the decisions involved in the design of our evaluation framework, such as the datasets and the experimental setup, and presents our results in terms of authentication performance, training and running times.
+Finally, conclusions are drawn in Section \ref{conclusions}.